-Sub no Interest Summary of submission Thereby trading off the preservation of laneways to mitigate conflict from visual intrusion in the heritage streetscape Residential interface Amendment deals with complex perspectives but contains contradictions between mid-rise and NRZ Recommends visual bulk tests from NRZ Discourage additional height without compensatory benefits to NRZ Net community benefit Review approval process to facilitate equitable, shared outcomes Sustainability/Solar Invest in neighbourhood solar facilities in connection with new development 12 Resident - Gold Street Proposed setbacks may have impacts on solar energy generation.
-Heritage/height The charm of Queens Parade lies in its streetscape Putting tall buildings behind is an act of vandalism and an outlandish suggestion The policy should encourage the restoration of heritage buildings.
-13 Resident - McKean Street Height Please do not destroy our neighbourhood by granting 6 storey height limit 14 Visitor - Melbourne Heritage Exceptional street, marvellous roof lines, should be protected and preserved These heritage pockets are increasingly rare - width of the street allows views of breadth of sky and weather Overshadowing CBD is in perpetual shadow, we don't want to live without sunlight.
-Heights/mandatory Northcote end of Queens Parade is shoulder to shoulder high rise horror.
-Mother was in Clifton Views with a north facing window but the north face has been built out and blocks light, sky, landscape.
-People deserve something better.
-15 Resident - Alfred Crescent Wants no more than 4 storeys with mandatory controls.
-Heritage Streetscape is unique.
-No modern building could match the grandeur of the buildings in the parade.
-Don't let developers move in and change the streetscape.
-16 Resident - Hodgkinson Street Please look after Queens Parade and realise how unique and beautiful it is Heritage/height Was pleased to see heritage protection being afforded to Queens Parade but was surprised that "protection" meant allowing 6 storeys Tension between residential and commercial zones is not adequately addressed by the current planning system but it is not an excuse for allowing additional height Smarter ways of providing higher density housing that do not permanently change a suburb's character Disingenuous and misleading to suggest that allowing 6 storeys is a preservation of the street's character 17 Resident - Ramsden Street Height Strongly opposes 6 storeys for the negative impact it would have on the character and ambience of our precious little suburb 18 Resident - Gold Street Consultation Calls for an extension of time of the exhibition and for a public meeting to be called to enable a full discussion of the issue 19 Visitor - Melbourne Height Proposal to allow 6 storeys has been hasty for such a major change and has not allowed for feedback from residents and ratepayers Maximum height, particularly on the north side should be four storeys with no further degrading of the streetscape Consultation Asks to extend the consultation period and consider the need of residents when planning for the future Heritage Quality of the neighbourhood centre should be preserved Planning for the area needs to consider heritage qualities of the shopping strip, heritage buildings, open space and laneways surrounding them Urban consolidation Recognises the need for urban renewal and housing close to transport but it can be achieved while also considering needs for community space and aesthetics Laneways
+Sub no Interest Summary of submission Thereby trading off the preservation of laneways to mitigate conflict from visual intrusion in the heritage streetscape Residential interface Amendment deals with complex perspectives but contains contradictions between mid-rise and NRZ Recommends visual bulk tests from NRZ Discourage additional height without compensatory benefits to NRZ Net community benefit Review approval process to facilitate equitable, shared outcomes Sustainability/Solar Invest in neighbourhood solar facilities in connection with new development Proposed setbacks may have impacts on solar energy generation.
+12 Resident - Gold Street Heritage/height • The charm of Queens Parade lies in its streetscape • Putting tall buildings behind is an act of vandalism and an outlandish suggestion • The policy should encourage the restoration of heritage buildings.
+13 Resident - McKean Street Height Please do not destroy our neighbourhood by granting 6 storey height limit 14 Visitor - Melbourne Heritage 15 Resident - Alfred Crescent Heritage • Streetscape is unique.
+No modern building could match the grandeur of the buildings in the parade. • Don't let developers move in and change the streetscape. • Please look after Queens Parade and realise how unique and beautiful it is 16 Resident - Hodgkinson Street Heritage/height Was pleased to see heritage protection being afforded to Queens Parade but was surprised that "protection" meant allowing 6 storeys Tension between residential and commercial zones is not adequately addressed by the current planning system but it is not an excuse for allowing additional height Smarter ways of providing higher density housing that do not permanently change a suburb's character Disingenuous and misleading to suggest that allowing 6 storeys is a preservation of the street's character 17 Resident - Ramsden Street Height Strongly opposes 6 storeys for the negative impact it would have on the character and ambience of our precious little suburb 18 Resident - Gold Street Consultation Calls for an extension of time of the exhibition and for a public meeting to be called to enable a full discussion of the issue 19 Visitor - Melbourne Height Proposal to allow 6 storeys has been hasty for such a major change and has not allowed for feedback from residents and ratepayers • Maximum height , particularly on the north side should be four storeys with no further degrading of the streetscape Consultation • Asks to extend the consultation period and consider the need of residents when planning for the future Heritage • Quality of the neighbourhood centre should be preserved • Planning for the area needs to consider heritage qualities of the shopping strip, heritage buildings, open space and laneways surrounding them Urban consolidation • Recognises the need for urban renewal and housing close to transport but it can be achieved while also considering needs for community space and aesthetics laneways